frappe/mcp/README.md

 If needed, you can manually provide the `inputSchema` and other meta data like annotations.
 Check the [Tools](#tools) section for more details.

-#### Register end point using `@mcp.register`
+#### Register endpoint using `@mcp.register`

-You use the instantiated object to mark a function as the _entry point_ to your MCP server, i.e. the function end point will be where your MCP server is served from.
+You use the instantiated object to mark a function as the _entry point_ to your MCP server, i.e. the function endpoint will be where your MCP server is served from.

 ```python